gbgar/pandoc-sections.vim/README.md

 ##Using a plugin manager

 I use NeoBundle:

 		NeoBundle 'gbgar/pandoc-sections.vim',

 ##Manually

-	Retrieve pandoc-sections.vim and copy it to
+Retrieve pandoc-sections.vim and copy it to ~/.vim/ftplugins/pandoc/pandoc-sections.vim.
-	~/.vim/ftplugins/pandoc/pandoc-sections.vim.

 ##Set pandoc filtype association (Optional)

 If you wish to do so, add an autocommand to associate a filetype with pandoc in your vimrc or in $VIMFILES/ftdetect/pandoc.vim.
 For example:

 		au BufNewFile,BufRead *.pdk set filetype=pandoc

 Then, you may Lazy-load with NeoBundle:

         NeoBundleLazy 'gbgar/pandoc-sections.vim',
-                    \{ 'autoload' : { 'filetype' : 'pandoc' } }
+            \{ 'autoload' : { 'filetypes' : 'pandoc' } }

 #Mappings

-]]      Skip forward one primary section header.
+\]\]          Skip forward one primary section header.

-[[      Skip backward one primary section header.
+\[\[          Skip backward one primary section header.

-][      Skip forward one section header in the second through sixth levels.
+\]\[          Skip forward one section header in the second through sixth levels.

-[]      Skip backward one section header in the second through sixth levels.
+\[\]          Skip backward one section header in the second through sixth levels.